Noise monitor smart device mounted in a short-term rental living room, indigo accent, modern interior

 Minut~$150 + subscriptionNoise, occupancy, motion, temperatureAll-in-one property monitoring

-NoiseAware~$200 + subscriptionPurpose-built for STR, PMS integrationsHosts with existing PMS
+NoiseAware~$200 + subscriptionPurpose-built for STR, deep PMS integrationsHosts with an existing PMS

 Alertify~$150 + subscriptionNoise + cigarette smoke detectionNo-smoking properties

-2. Place monitors in common areas only -- install in living rooms, kitchens, or outdoor spaces; never in bedrooms or bathrooms where privacy expectations are highest
+• Common areas only — living rooms, kitchens, and covered outdoor spaces; never bedrooms or bathrooms

 Frequently Asked Questions